unlaunch/java-sdk/README.md

 Then update `pom.xml` version to be `0.0.4-SNAPSHOT`.
 Commit your code to `develop` and PR into `main`.

 Alternatively, you can also use the Maven Release plugin to deploy directly from your machine.
-Please keep in mind that it will create a Git tag which will force the `./deploy` script to run and do another release.
-This is something that we need to fix in the deploy script i.e. don't run it the tag starts with `unlaunch-java-sdk` which is what Maven Release plugin creates. // Todo Do this before the next manual release and update this comment after
-    its successful.

 Helpful guides:
 - [guide](https://central.sonatype.org/pages/apache-maven.html)